 - Combine strength training with interval cardio sessions

 - Take “REST” days when needed.
-When your training becomes hindered, even when nutrition and sleep are on point, then you may be over-trained.
-Take the day off and don’t beat yourself over it.
+When your strength comes to halt or you begin sustaining injuries or wake up with an elevated resting heart rate, even when nutrition and sleep are on point, then you may be over-trained.
+Take time off and don’t beat yourself over it.

 - Shoot for 7-8hrs of quality sleep a night.
-This is when your body goes into recovery mode!
+This is the time when recovery hormones are released and your body goes into recovery mode.